drdnar/SolitaireCSE/readme.txt

  - Plugging in a USB cable no longer causes an abort
  - Optimized some code for size
  - 238 free bytes remaining
- - Unless new bugs are discovered or somebody has a better idea for the face card graphics, this is the last update.

 Build 1000 (9 May 2014)
  - Fixed supermove free cell count; now each free tableau slot doubles count as